eferreirafilho/demeter-paper-simulations/README.md

 TODO: Deal with situations in which the plan fail.

-TODO: Add other goals (data in other wapoints, move goal, etc.)
+TODO: Add a interface to allow other goals (data in other wapoints, move goal, etc.)

 TODO: Remove the assumption that vehicle must start at the surface.